jayoung/MalikLab_bioinformaticsResources/README.md

 - Some [bioinformatics tools](notes/bioinformatics_tools.md) you can use via the command-line, especially blast and phyml.
 - Some old notes on tools to analyze [deep sequencing data](notes/deep_sequencing.md).
 I think you'll get better information elsewhere.

+# PAML

+We have a Dropbox folder called `PAML_class` with documents to help teach/learn PAML.
+If you don't already have access, let me know.
+I might transfer those materials here at some point - will see how it goes sharing the other notes first.

 # My own notes on things I'm learning

-These are notes for myself - I probably haven't written these in a way that will be clear to others, but you're welcome to look through them if you like.
+These are notes for myself - I haven't written these in a way that will be clear to others, but you're welcome to look through them if you like.

 - using [docker containers and singularity](janets_NOTES_forMyself/docker_singularity_container_NOTES.md  )